faizansaghir/SparkScalaIntroduction/Readme.md

     b.
 Add %HADOOP_HOME\bin to Path variable
     c.
 Add winutils.exe to hadoop\bin folder</pre>

+## RDD(Resilient Distributed Dataset)

+1. This is the original API Spark came with. <br><br>
+2. We now have higher level APIs but some work are more efficiently done by RDDs <br><br>
+3. RDDs are rows of data hence called dataset which are distributed across different nodes thus it is distributed <br><br>
+4. Even if a node fails, Spark has the lineage of RDD and knows how to recreate it thus make it resilient <br><br>
+5. There are different ways of creating an RDD
+   <pre> Examples
+   a. val nums = parallelize(List(1,2,3,4))

+   b. sc.textFile("file:///c:/users/example/someTextFile.txt")
+      This creates an RDD with each line of text file as a separate row We can also use distributed file system like s3n:// or hdfs://

+   c. hiveCtx = HiveContext(sc)
+      rows = hiveCtx.sql("SELECT name, age FROM users") We can also load data from JDBC, Cassandra, HBase, ElasticSearch, JSON, CSV,sequence files,
+         object files, and many other file formats </pre> <br>
+6. Transformations: When applied to a dataset, it manipulates the data to give back a dataset where the given function is applied to each row of the dataset <br>
+   Some important transformation supported by RDD: <br>
+      &emsp;map, flatmap, filter, distinct, sample, union, intersection, subtract, cartesian, etc. <br><br>
+7. Actions: Gives back result to the Driver.
+These return concern from Spark back to Scala, thus we no longer have spark features and optimizations <br>
+   Some important action supported by RDD: <br>
+      collect, count, countByValue, take, top, reduce, etc. <br><br>

 ## Some spark related questions

 1. The script that controls your Spark job is called... <br>